robamu/robamu.github.io/content/posts/packaging-python-in-2023.md

 `setup.py`.
 In this post, I will show how to set up a new package in Python from scratch with all features I consider useful and important for a good Python package.
-I really like the packaging blogpost [Bastian Venthur](https://venthur.de/2022-12-18-python-packaging.html) about the current best practices of Python packaging, whch is worth a read as well.
+I really like the packaging blogpost [Bastian Venthur](https://venthur.de/2022-12-18-python-packaging.html) about the current best practices of Python packaging, which is worth a read as well.

 The package will have following properties, which can be adapted based on preference and use-case:

-- Uses `pyproject.toml`, which is now the recommended standard by PyPA, and makes integration with other tools inside the Pyton ecosystem a lot easier.
+- Uses `pyproject.toml`, which is now the recommended standard by PyPA, and makes integration with other tools inside the Pyton ecosystem easier.
-- Uses [`setuptools`](https://setuptools.pypa.io/en/latest/setuptools.html) as the distibution
+- Uses [`setuptools`](https://setuptools.pypa.io/en/latest/setuptools.html) as the distribution
   and build tool.
 - Uses [`Sphinx`](https://www.sphinx-doc.org/en/master/), [`reStructuredText`](https://docutils.sourceforge.io/rst.html)
   and the [`sphinx-rtd-theme`](https://pypi.org/project/sphinx-rtd-theme/) for writing, building